On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

 \begin{entry} The homotopy module $\bpi_0(\1_k)$ has been determined by Morel \cite[Theorem 6.4.1]{MIntro} and \cite[Theorem 6.40]{MField}: it is the graded unramified Milnor--Witt K-theory sheaf $\K^{MW}_{\ast}$.
 Our conventions for Milnor--Witt K-theory follow Morel's book \cite[3.1]{MField}.
 For an extension $K/k$, the sections of $\bpi_0(\1_k)(K)$ are generated by the motivic Hopf map $\eta$ of degree $-1$, and symbols $[u]$, for $u \in K^{\times}$, satisfying relations.
 For a unit $u$, we write $\langle u \rangle = 1 + \eta [u]$, and the map $u \to \langle u \rangle$ factors through an isomorphism $GW(K) \to \bpi_0(\1_k)(K)_0$.
 We write $\rho$ for the symbol $[-1]$, $h$ for $1 + \langle -1 \rangle$ and $\varepsilon$ for $- \langle -1 \rangle$. \end{entry}

 \begin{entry}[Homotopy modules ctd.]
 Every homotopy module has the structure of a module over $\bpi_0(\1_k)$.
 The category of homotopy modules also admits several equivalent descriptions that are quite useful.
 Using motivic infinite loop space recognition machinery \cite[Theorem 3.5.14]{EHKSYdeloop}, the degree $0$ part of a homotopy module can be described in terms of strictly $\aone$-invariant sheaves admitting ``framed transfers" \cite[Theorem 5.14]{BachmannYakerson}.
 Alternatively, there is a ``field-theoretic" description a la Voevodsky's theory of sheaves with transfers, the so-called category of sheaves with Milnor--Witt transfers \cite[Chapter 2]{MWMotives}.
 Finally there is an approach by Morel using so-called ``generalized transfers" \cite{FeldMWCycle}.
-In all cases, the sheaves $\mathbf{M}_*$ are determined by their sections over finitely generated extensions of the base field together with suitable residue and transfer morphisms that are compatibe with action of $\bpi_0(\1_k)$.
+In all cases, the sheaves $\mathbf{M}_*$ are determined by their sections over finitely generated extensions of the base field together with suitable residue and transfer morphisms that are compatible with action of $\bpi_0(\1_k)$.
 Moreover, all the descriptions above are equivalent \cite[Theorem 1.3]{AnanyevskiyNeshitov} or \cite[Corollary 6.2.4]{FeldHomotopyModules}. \end{entry}

-\begin{entry} If $E \in \mathrm{CAlg}(\SH(k))$, then $\Mod_E(k)$ admits a homotopy $t$-structure whose non-negative part is generated by $E \wedge \Sigma^{\infty}_{\pone}X_+$ for $X \in \Sm_k$.
+\begin{entry} If $E \in \mathrm{CAlg}(\SH(k))$, then $\Mod_E(k)$ admits a homotopy $t$-structure as well.
 The heart of this $t$-structure has been described for various $E$.
-Of particular interest to us is the case $E = H\Z[1/p]$, i.e., Voevodsky's motivic Eilenberg--Mac Lane spectrum, in which case $\Mod_{H\Z}(k)^{\heartsuit}$ coincides with Voevodsky's category of homotopy modules of $\Z[1/p]$-modules with transfers.
+Of particular interest to us is the case $E = H\Z[1/p]$, i.e., Voevodsky's motivic Eilenberg--Mac Lane spectrum, in which case $\Mod_{H\Z[1/p]}(k)^{\heartsuit}$ coincides with Voevodsky's category of homotopy modules of $\Z[1/p]$-modules with transfers.
 Indeed, Voevodsky showed that the heart of a corresponding $t$-structure on $\DM(k)$ could be described in terms of strictly $\aone$-invariant Nisnevich sheaves with transfers \cite[\S 3.1 p.
 205]{VoeTriCat} and then one may transfer this equivalence to module spectra in conjunction with the discussion of Paragraph~\ref{par:modulespectra}. \end{entry}